The Ultimate Guide to Headless CMS

 Front-end Frameworks

 While it is true that a headless CMS essentially consists of a database, an authoring interface, and an API, this is of course not the whole story.
-One of the drivers behind the headless success story of the past few years is the ability for front-end developers to work freely with their favorite tools and frameworks.
+One of the drivers behind the headless success story of the past years is the ability for front-end developers to work freely with their favorite tools and frameworks.

 Front-end frameworks allow developers to build the structure, design, behavior, and animation of all on-screen elements of websites and apps.
-They have become immensely popular in recent years, partly due to JavaScript being a part of the core web technology, together with HTML and CSS.
+They have become immensely popular in recent years, certainly due to JavaScript being a part of the core web technology, together with HTML and CSS.

 A headless CMS communicates with a front-end framework through APIs, so make sure to research the API support when considering your next CMS.